ediprogsoc/ediprogsoc.github.io/Design/UI/Content_Ideas.md

 also some information on the commitee.

 - *Challenge Page* - A page which has programming challenges to solve.
 Should probably be split into *beginner*, *intermediate* and *advanced*.
-  Updated each week and correct solutions' authors are put up on a 'Wall of Fame' on this page.
+  Updated each fortnight and correct solutions' authors are put up on a 'Wall of Fame' on this page.
 Possibly give small prizes for best/quickest solutions if participant is member to incentivize membership - to be discussed.

-- Sign-Up Page - A page where prospective parties can sign up to the mailing list.
+- Membership Page - A page where prospective parties can learn about and sign up to the mailing list.
 After this inital sign-up, it can prompt them to go to
   [EUSA](https://www.eusa.ed.ac.uk/activities/societies/society/17825/) to buy membership.

-- Contact Page - A page which provides detailed and extensive contact links in addition to basic links at the bottom of each page.

 - *News/Events Page* - Updated periodically to reflect upcoming events and/or interesting news e.g. Hello World Hack.